NEU-ABLE-LAB/alfalfa-client/README.md

+# Alfalfa Client (Newer Pandas Support)

+The purpose of this branch is to test Alfalfa Client to support newer version of Pandas, to ensure the compatibility with Building-Controls-Simulator (https://github.com/ecobee/building-controls-simulator)

 # Alfalfa Client

 The purpose of this repository is to provide a standalone client for use with the Alfalfa application.
 It additionally includes a Historian to quickly/easily enable saving of results from Alfalfa simulations.